WhiteJP/AmbiguityAversionProject/vignettes.md

     A.	There is a 50% chance that company X will be successful and a 50% chance that company Y will be successful.

     B.	Either company X or company Y will be successful but the exact probability for each is unknown.

+[JPW comment: reading this one again, I am a little worried that it might not be seen as a gain now; but as a loss, just a future loss when one company originally goes out of business.]

 <br><br/>